 Over time, your mother will inevitable get too big and bushy.
 At this point, to preserve your genetics, you can take cuttings from her to make a new mother plants.

-Preparing to take Cuttings
+Where to take Cuttings From a Mother Plant

 You can take cuttings from anywhere on your mother.